 How do I enroll in the course?

-Once you have applied and been admitted, we will provide a permission number for the course.
+Once you receive permission from the teaching team, you will be provided a permission number for the course.
 There is an graduate and an undergraduate version of the course (they meet together on Thursdays from noon-3pm, see specific course numbers below).

 I have some questions, whom should I contact?

 Please email Hacking4Oceans@ucsc.edu or come to one of our upcoming information session socials

 Register for a Virtual Information Session @ https://tinyurl.com/2021-H4O-info-session

 I am interested in finding team members or joining a team for the course, where can I look?